-This Chocolate Glazed Peppermint Cake has the perfect holiday flavors between the peppermint and chocolate!
-It’ll be your new go-to for Christmas cake!
+This Chocolate and Peppermint Cake has the perfect holiday flavors.
+It’s a total show stopper and will be your new go-to peppermint Christmas cake!

 I’m so obsessed with the look of this Chocolate Glazed Peppermint Cake.
 It is absolutely, 100% stunning.